yomboprime/Rodon2018/doc/1_DocumentationMain.md

 ## Electronics

-The robot functions have been divided in two boards: A GNU/Linux one (i.e., an SBC) and a microcontroller one.
-Any Raspberry-like board and an Arduino/ESPxx board will do.
+The robot functions have been divided in two boards:

+- A GNU/Linux one (i.e., an SBC)
+- and a microcontroller one.

 The former will be called CPUBoard from now on, and the latter, MicrocontrollerBoard.

+Any Raspberry-like board and an Arduino/ESPxx board, respectively, will serve for the purpose.
 The CPUBoard code is cross-platform since it is Node.js based, and the Arduino code should be straightforward to run or port to other microcontrollers.

 The CPUBoard will communicate with the MicrocontrollerBoard through a serial port or SPI, still to be decided.

+### CPUBoard

+This board will process high level functions and serve a web based interface.

-The CPUBoard should have WiFi, and USB 2.0 support (to use a USB webcam, or alternatively, some other camera connector accessible from Video4Linux).
+The CPUBoard should have WiFi, and USB 2.0 support (to use a USB webcam, or alternatively, some other camera supported in Video4Linux).
 It should also have audio mic/output connectors, but it doesn't need video output.
 SPI, I2C and UART are also needed.

-In the project, a [custom CPUBoard for a NanoPi-Duo](3_CPUBoard.md) is used.
+See [custom CPUBoard for a NanoPi-Duo](3_CPUBoard.md) for more info about the SBC used in the project and how to adapt your own one.

+### MicrocontrollerBoard

+The MicrocontrollerBoard controls most of the hardware in real time: it does servos and motors PWM control, read wheel encoders and control other things.

-Besides the MicrocontrollerBoard, you will need a dual Full H-Bridge board suited to control the power of the two motors (in voltage and wattage).
-Some spare pins will be needed in the MicrocontrollerBoard for the motor PWM control, servos, to read wheel encoders and to control other things.
-In the project, a [custom MicrocontrollerBoard with integrated dual H-Bridge](2_MicrocontrollerBoard.md) is used.
+Besides the MicrocontrollerBoard, you will also need a dual Full H-Bridge motor driver board suited to control the power of the two motors (in voltage and wattage).

+For this you can use:

+- A standalone (or shield) module for the H-Bridge in combination with any generic Arduino/ESPxx/STM for the MicrocontrollerBoard, or
+- A [custom MicrocontrollerBoard with integrated dual H-Bridge](2_MicrocontrollerBoard.md), which is used in the project.
+Read the previous link for more info on the board and how to use a generic one.

 ## Robot platform and motors